TatsianaKulakevich/tatsianakulakevich.github.io/_pages/cv.md

 Kulakevich, T. and Saifullayeu, A. (under review).
 "National Minorities in Belarus and the Government Attitudes Towards Them" in <em> The Routledge Handbook of Contemporary Belarus. </em>Routledge.

+Kulakevich, T. (under review).
+"Local Governments in Belarus” in <em>Encyclopedia of Local and Regional Government and Politics.</em> Edward Elgar Publishing.

 Kulakevich, T. (published online Oct.31, 2024). ["The War in Ukraine: Deterrent Effect of Weaponized Interdependence."](https://shorturl.at/tmUs0) <em>Nationalities Papers.</em>

 Kulakevich, T. and Kubik, J. 2023. ["Anti-authoritarian learning: an examination of the prospects for democratization in Belarus based on a study of Polish Solidarity."](https://www.cambridge.org/core/journals/nationalities-papers/article/antiauthoritarian-learning-prospects-for-democratization-in-belarus-based-on-a-study-of-polish-solidarity/0B05C923250A86C3E8AAB7E27F3542FA) <em>Nationalities Papers.</em> 51(4): 823-837.
 (Shortlisted for the 2022 Routledge Area Studies Impact Award).